Latest KSST News

 The annual contract to perform crack sealing operations in Grayson County is in progress.
 Daytime lane closures will be present during crack sealing operations and drivers should expect delays.
 The following roadways in Grayson County will be crack sealed this year; Business US 377D in Tioga, Business US 377C in Collinsville, SH 289 from the Collin County line to US 82, FM 996 from FM 120 to FM 1417, SH 91 from US 75 to FM 1310, the US 82 frontage road in Sherman, FM 120 from FM 1753 to the Oklahoma State line, FM 1897 from US 69 to the end of State maintenance, FM 898 from SH 11 to the Fannin County line, FM 121 from FM 3356 to SH 289, FM 120 in Pottsboro from Chrissa Drive to Vine Street, and the US 75 frontage roads from FM 902 to the Collin County line.

-During the week of Nov.
-30 thru Dec.
-6 the Center Street intersection will be closed to through traffic in order for crews to perform pavement improvements in the left lane of the northbound and southbound frontage roads.
-Traffic on Center Street will be able to make a right turn only onto the frontage road and will detour to the next intersection.
-This same process will occur the following weeks for the Houston Street and Washington Street, and Lamar Street intersections.
-The Houston Street intersection work is currently scheduled for the week of Dec.
-7 through 13.
+During the week of January 4 through 9, the Houston Street intersection at US 75 will be closed to through traffic in order for crews to perform pavement improvements in the left lane of the northbound and southbound frontage roads.
+Traffic on Houston Street will be able to make a right turn only onto the frontage road and will detour to the next intersection.
+This same process will occur for the Washington Street and Lamar Street intersections.
+This work is weather dependent and may be adjusted due to unfavorable weather.

 The US 75 pedestrian bridge near Pecan Street in Sherman is closed to pedestrian traffic.
 The east side over the frontage road has been removed.
 The remaining pedestrian bridge will be removed at a later time.
 Pedestrians wishing to cross US 75 are advised to cross at the Houston Street signalized intersection.